MAC AIDS Fund Leadership in HIV Prevention (MAFLIP) Program Summary

 The training aimed to provide participants with the opportunity to:

-develop skills to provide effective, non-judgemental communication about human sexuality with different target populations in professional settings;
+- develop skills to provide effective, non-judgmental communication about human sexuality with different target populations in professional settings;

-develop skills to sustain a programme (e.g., budgeting, working with the media, capacity building, networking, and facilitation skills)
+- develop skills to sustain a program (e.g., budgeting, working with the media, capacity building, networking, and facilitation skills)